hadmacker/asd_notes/README.md

   * 27.6% of 8-year-old children diagnosed with autism have profound autism, which describes those who are nonverbal, minimally verbal, or had an IQ under 50.
   * Prevalence of profound autism was 4.6 in 1000 8-year-old children.
   * [CDC report via nih.gov](https://pubmed.ncbi.nlm.nih.gov/37074176/)
+* Autistic children are **6 times more likely to have thoughts of suicide** if they have an IQ of 120 or higher[Autism combined with high IQ increases risk of suicidal thoughts](https://medicine.uiowa.edu/content/autism-combined-high-iq-increases-risk-suicidal-thoughts)

 # Diagnostic Criteria